dm5xx/xxFlexController/README.md

 Q: I need help....
 Bug-Reports?
 A: No problem, contact me, dm5xx, under the domain @gmx.de or take a look here: <a href="http://www.remoteswitch.de" target=_blank>www.remoteswitch.de</a>

+### Known issues in the actual version and might be fixed in the next version
+- slice a and slice b might change their order => use "shift" to change them back
+- in some circumstances, especially when closing a slice, it seems u cannot control the remaining slice => manually move the frequency of the slice in smartsdr a little bit and it comes resonsive agn.